Rainyan/discord-bot-ntpug/README.md

 [![Pylint](https://github.com/Rainyan/discord-bot-ntpug/actions/workflows/pylint.yml/badge.svg)](https://github.com/Rainyan/discord-bot-ntpug/actions/workflows/pylint.yml)
 [![JSON validation](https://github.com/Rainyan/discord-bot-ntpug/actions/workflows/validate_json.yml/badge.svg)](https://github.com/Rainyan/discord-bot-ntpug/actions/workflows/validate_json.yml)

+## NOTE!
+This deploy branch is now deprecated, and will be going away at some point.
+It's recommended you use the main branch for deploys, instead.

 # discord-bot-ntpug
 Discord bot for organizing PUGs (pick-up games).
 Built for Neotokyo, but should work for any two-team game with even number of players total.